dannyvankooten/vat/README.md

 ```

 ### Retrieving VAT rates

+> This package relies on a [community maintained repository of vat rates](https://github.com/ibericode/vat-rates).
+We invite you to toggle notifications for that repository and contribute changes to VAT rates in your country once they are announced.

 To get VAT rate periods for a country, first get a CountryRates struct using the country's ISO-3166-1-alpha2 code.